kevinyma/p_v2/_projects/genderinfilm.md

 <a href="/viz/">![Alt](/img/gender/viz.jpg)</a>

-Hollywood is known for rampant sexism and racism in its movies.
+Hollywood is pretty much known for rampant sexism and racism in its movies.
 Without data however, it's all rhetoric.
-We wanted to get an objective picture of what the gender gap really looks like.
+We wanted to get an objective picture of what the gender gap really looked like.

 We chose words of dialogue spoken by either gender as a metric of a film's gender learnings (inspired largely by the <a href="http://bechdeltest.com/">Bechdel test</a>).
 Data was collected on 1000 of IMDB's top movies of the past 10 years with Python's Beautiful Soup library.